DorkHelmet/rankingsystems/README.md

 * Apprentice all players are reset to Apprentice level 3 and RP = 0.
 * Disciple all players are reset to Apprentice level 2 and RP = 0.
 * Primus all players are reset to Apprentice level 1 and RP = 0.
-* Legendary all players are reset to Disciple level 2 and RP = 0.
-ELO is reset to 1200.
+* Legendary all players are reset to Disciple level 3 and RP = 0.

 This will let players climb up again, and it will also allow for people of similar skill to be faced off against each other for the initial hectic moments after a reset.
 Each Leaderboard Season should be archivied and saved, so people can go back and look at it (players do like to look at their previous ATH achiements etc).